 Presidio San Sabá, is on the National Register of Historic Places and is located one mile west of Menard, Texas on US 190 at 191 Presidio Road.
 A group of Texas Rangers were stationed at Camp San Saba, about 40 minutes away via Hwy.
 190E to Farm Road 1955 and the San Saba River ten miles southeast of Brady in southeastern McCulloch County, in the mid-1850s to protect settlers from Indian attacks.
 Although we may be new residents of Texas, my relatives trace back to Texas for five generations.
 My Cherokee GG-Grandfather, Lewis Andrew Mulkey was one of those Texas Rangers in Capt.
 O’Brien’s Company.
 But wait.
 There’s more.

-Their widower father, Jonathan Mulkey, a Cherokee Nation Councilor in 1842 with the Cherokee name of “Unurti”, traveled with his three sons to Texas in 1855.
+Their widower father, Jonathan Mulkey, a Cherokee Nation Councilor for the Saline District in 1842 with the Cherokee name of “Unurti”, traveled with his three sons to Texas in 1855.
 The August 1934 edition of Frontier Times Magazine said, “The earliest settler in this section is believed to have been Jonathan Mulkey, who came front Austin with his three sons, James (Dan), Lewis and W. R. (Bill).
 Jim Mulkey, who was quarter Cherokee Indian, acted as guide for the soldiers and others dealing with the Indians.
 The Mulkeys first settled on Deep Creek, near where Milburn is now located.
 Shortly afterwards, Bill Mulkey built a house on the Colorado river a short distance above the old No. 10 Highway bridge.”
 Jonathan died a decade later near the Texas Trail in Oklahoma and was originally buried in Indian Cemetery #27 at the Verdigris River.
 He was later reburied in an unmarked mass grave with 16 others at Three Rivers Cemetery southeast of Okay when the dam was built in Okay, Oklahoma.
 His son, Lewis Andrew Mulkey, was the last original Cherokee to survive The Trail of Tears from Georgia to Oklahoma when he died in 1929 at age 96 years, 7 months and 10 days.
 Records show his Cherokee name was “Ta Woti ga nage,” which by loose translation means Black Hawk.

 Lewis Andrew Mulkey and his brother James Daniel Mulkey were Texas Rangers under the command of Captain William Tom, in a company on the Sabinal River.
 Captain John Tom, William’s father, was the executor for the Will of my Choctaw GX3Grandfather, Jeremiah “Jerry” Moses Goins, who came to Texas while it was a Republic in 1834.
 He is listed on the first census of Texas.
 After a rigorous genealogical examination of records, I have recently been accepted by The Daughters of the Republic of Texas to pay his legacy forward.
 Jeremiah married Sarafina Charity Drake.
 In Texas census taken, Jeremiah Goins and his family were listed at various times as Negro, Mulatto, and Yellow.
 Both he and his wife’s ancestors had been referenced as “Free People of Color,” although all the Goins kin always claimed to be Choctaw originating from Mississippi.
 Jerry’s daughter, Adeline Goins, married Lewis A. Mulkey.
 Lewis and she had ten children together.
 His brother Jim married Elizabeth Cleveland Joy.
 They had eight children.